Code-dot-mil/code.mil/_pages/getting-started.md

   - title: ""
     id: info-only
     content: |
       That's great!
 We're glad you are interested in open source.
 You may want to start by reading our [Why Open Source](/why-open-source.html) page and some of the [Frequently Asked Questions](/frequently-asked-questions.html).
-You can also explore information on the OMB policy itself over on the [code.gov](https://code.gov) website.
+You can also explore information on the OMB policy itself over on the [Code.gov](https://code.gov) website.

       If you would like to have a follow up conversation, feel free to reach out to us at [{{site.email}}](mailto:{{site.email}})
 ---

 ## Getting Started

-This page will help you understand how to participate in code.mil and comply with [OMB policy (M-16-21)](https://code.gov/#/policy-guide/docs/overview/introduction) for [open source code](https://code.gov/#/policy-guide/policy/open-source).
+This page will help you understand how to participate in Code.mil and comply with [OMB policy (M-16-21)](https://code.gov/#/policy-guide/docs/overview/introduction) for [open source code](https://code.gov/#/policy-guide/policy/open-source).
 Get started by answering a few questions, and then we can direct you to the right information or start a more in depth conversation.

 <section class='decision-tree'>
   {% for node in page.tree-nodes %}